Impractical Jokers

-Impractical Jokers is an American hidden camera comedy and reality show with improvisational elements.
-Produced by NorthSouth Productions, Impractical Jokers premiered on truTV on December 15, 2011, starring the members of The Tenderloins: James "Murr" Murray, Brian "Q" Quinn, Sal Vulcano, and formerly Joe Gatto.
-In March 2024, the series was relocated to TBS, who originally simulcast the tenth season, due to a programming network overhaul at truTV.
+Impractical Jokers is an American hidden camera and improv comedy show produced by NorthSouth Productions.
+It premiered on TruTV on December 15, 2011, starring the members of The Tenderloins: Brian "Q" Quinn, James "Murr" Murray, Sal Vulcano, and Joe Gatto, who left in December 2021.
+In March 2024, the series was relocated to TBS, which originally simulcast the tenth season, due to a programming network overhaul at truTV.
 Despite this, truTV continues to air reruns.

-Impractical Jokers twelfth season premiered on July 10, 2025.
+Impractical Jokers thirteenth as well the current season premiered on July 23, 2026.
 A feature-length film for the show was theatrically released on February 21, 2020.

 Overview

-Each episode begins with a satirical content warning for viewers: "Warning: The following program contains scenes of graphic stupidity among lifelong friends who compete to embarrass each other" ("four lifelong friends" in seasons 1 through the first half of season 9, before Gatto leaves the show).
+Each episode of the series begins with a satirical content warning for viewers: "Warning: The following program contains scenes of graphic stupidity among lifelong friends who compete to embarrass each other" ("four lifelong friends" in seasons 1 through the first half of season 9, before Gatto leaves the show).

 In a typical episode, the cast members, or "jokers", compete against each other in two or three competitive games or dares.
 The games are contrived scenarios in which one is challenged to embarrass himself by engaging with unwitting strangers, receiving commands from the other jokers who are orchestrating and surveying the bizarre scenario from behind the scenes with covert surveillance equipment.
 The games are loosely structured, relying heavily upon improvisation.
 The show's comedic themes range from witty dialogue to slapstick routines, with the reactions of both the jokers and strangers serving as punchlines.
 Some games involve multiple jokers competing at once to be the first to reach a stated goal.
 The most common challenge is a joker having to follow instructions given by the other three.
 If he refuses to follow any instructions, his turn ends, and he loses the challenge.
 At the end of each joker's turn, he receives either a "thumbs up" or "thumbs down", meaning he has won or lost the game or dare, respectively.
 The "thumbs downs" received by each joker are recorded on the "loser board".

 After the last game or dare, the joker with the most "thumbs downs" on the "loser board" is declared the "big loser" of the episode and undergoes a "punishment," usually involving public embarrassment in which they can not decline.
 If there is a tie for the most "thumbs downs" between jokers, the tying jokers are all "punished."